lucasjct/bruno-api-testing/README.md

 ##  Bru lang

 Is a domain-specific language (DSL) with readable syntax and it is easy to maintain.
-From Bruno UI, automatically creates a file with the extension `.bru` for each request in your collection directory.
+From Bruno UI, automatically has created the files with the extension `.bru` for each request in your directory.

 Let's see an example, first create a test using Bruno UI: